theyoostink/twitter-filter-lifter/README.md

 ## About the Extension

 This extension only clicks on the specific "Show" span within a specific div in the Media tab of Twitter profiles using JavaScript.
 It only looks at the active tab in the current browser window and checks the URL to make sure the button is only enabled on the Media tab of Twitter profiles.
+Make sure the page is wider than 616px.
+That's just the number.
+I don't know why.
+It is what it is.

 If you encounter a bug or would like to request changes, please contact Yoostink.